ayufan/esphome-components/README.md

 This uses custom `esp32_ble_clients` implementation to support Bluetooth on ESP32.

+#### 2.2.1.
+Stability

-This is quite challenging to ensure that BT works well with WiFi ideally it is preferred to run only `eq3_v2` on a single device.
+This is quite challenging to ensure that BT works well with WiFi.
+Ideally it is preferred to run only `eq3_v2` component on a single device, with all basic services.
+Usage of complex services, or complex logic can cause stability issues.

+I also noticed that extensive logging (like in `VERBOSE` mode) during the BT connection cases WiFi to loose beacons, and results in disconnect.

+#### 2.2.2.
+Example

 ```yaml
 wifi: